Driante/RandomCompressedCoding/papers/Methods.md

 # Structure

+## Todo

+- [ ] Change Fig 2 b,adding the average over ntetwork realization and an inset with a single network

+- [ ] Add the uncorrelated case.
+Scatter plot + probability of error vs N at different L and noise

+- [ ] Add pure cells discussion on K dimensional case.
+Add plot and fig.4
+- [ ] rewrite lalazar and abbott explanation more clearly (maybe play with the noise distribution)
+- [ ]

 ## Introduction

 - Tuning curves are often assumed to have a regular shape.
 Many studies are made analysing populations of neurons which are responsive in a localised region of the stimulus space (E.g. DS cells, Place Cells, etc...)